 Searching by name and city in Forsyth County

 Run NC eCourts with Forsyth County selected.
-The 21st Prosecutorial District is single-county, so all Winston-Salem matters route to one courthouse — there is no ambiguity about which courthouse or which county to check for a Winston-Salem-anchored search.
+The 21st Prosecutorial District is single-county — all Winston-Salem matters route to one courthouse with no jurisdiction ambiguity.
 For records from 2020 or earlier, supplement with the NC SBI criminal record check.
-If the subject is associated with Kernersville or eastern Forsyth, adding a Guilford County check through eCourts is a low-effort supplement given the border proximity.
-Our name and identity search guide covers how to layer anchors when a city search returns high result volume.
+For Kernersville or eastern Forsyth subjects, add a Guilford County check.
+See our guide on finding someone by name and city.

 Checking Forsyth County court records